genesiscommunitysuccess/docs/docs/01_getting-started/06_configure-deployment-plugin.md

 genesis-home=<path-to-genesis-distribution>
 ```

-The set-up task will create the folder (if it doesn't exist) and set up the Genesis platform there.
+The set-up task will create the folder (if it doesn't already exist) and set up the Genesis platform there.

-##### WSL
+#### WSL
-If your development workstation is a Windows machine, then you can use WSL to have Genesis set-up locally.
+If your development workstation is a Windows machine, then you can use WSL to set up Genesis locally.

 To configure this, open `gradle.properties` from the server root folder and add the following entries:
 ```properties